dustinpfister/blog_posts/_posts/js-math-pow.md

 ## 4 - Creating an experience point system

 Another major example of the Math.pow method and methods that are used to invert such a method would be to use Math.pow in one or more expressions that have to to with an experience point system.
 When [making an experience point system](/2020/04/27/js-javascript-example-exp-system/) I have found that I usually will need to [functions that are inversions](/2021/07/23/js-function-inverse/) of each other.
 That is one function where I pass an argument that is an exp value, and the return value is level, and another method where the argument that I pass is level and the return value is exp.

+I might go so far is to create a full experience point system module of one kind or another, but some times I might just use a simple system that is a collection of these two methods.
+Here I have one such example of this kind of module that has the two getXP, and getLevel methods.
+I also have methods in a form where it is an object that is returned with all the usual properties that I would want to have.

 ```js
 var utils = {};